-Ongoing soil composting is required as part of an overall strategy, however, should this not have the expected result, then the following two options should be considered.
+Commentary: There are some places in the plantations where runoff appears substantial, and this strategy is to ensure some more water for the trees where possible.
+There are two options to achieve this.
 The first option would be to look at the slopes within the existing plantations and assess the possibility for low berms on the existing ground level (such as not to place stress on the trees by excavation) to slow and retain water at least in the places it is feasible to do so in the plantations.
-The second option would be a more substantial examination of on-site retention possibly involving re-grading if, for example, there is sufficient space to do so.
+The second option would be a more substantial examination of on-site retention possibly involving major regrading if, for example, complete renewal of plantation blocks is undertaken.